Medically reviewed: April 4, 2018

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.

-- Avoid alcohol while taking Ambien CR.
-Do not take this medicine if you drank alcohol that evening or before bed.
+- Avoid alcohol while taking Ambien CR (zolpidem extended-release tablets).
+Do not take Ambien CR (zolpidem extended-release tablets) if you drank alcohol that evening or before bed.

 - Talk with your doctor before you use other drugs and natural products that slow your actions.